celluloid-demon/gtg-gui/README.md

 ## How to use:

+1. Create $HOME/Documents/GTG/tmp, symlink to newly-created `tmp` from project root.
-1. run `up.sh`
+2. Run `up.sh`

 ## Additional Notes

-- if the newly-created container immediately spins down, there was probably an errant segfault that hasn't been addressed, but could be investigated through docker logs for the container. hit `up.sh` a few times and it should run.
+- If the newly-created container immediately spins down (read: the GTG application window doesn't even pop up), there was probably an errant segfault that hasn't been addressed, but could be investigated through docker logs for the container.
+Hit `up.sh` a few times and it should run.